nmattia/nmattia.com/posts/2019-01-08-hunt-bugs-down-before-they-are-merged.md

 ---
 title: Hunt bugs down before they are merged!
+description: "A humorous article about why bugs should be caught sooner rather than later"
 ---

 I discuss a few reasons why catching bugs in master is more expensive than